-CSX and Ohio
+CSX in Ohio

-- Handled nearly 2,446,000 carloads of freight in Ohio during 2011
+- Handled nearly 2.9 million carloads of freight on the state’s rail network

-- At the end of 2011, CSX employed nearly 3,500 people in Ohio
+- At the end of 2014, CSX employed nearly 3,500 people

 - Major rail yards in Willard, Northwest Ohio (Walbridge, Stanley), Cincinnati (Queensgate), Cleveland (Collinwood), and Columbus (Parsons)

 - Intermodal terminals in Cincinnati, Cleveland, Columbus, Marion*** and North Baltimore

 - Significant expansion of intermodal terminal in Columbus was completed in 2013

 - TRANSFLO terminals in Cincinnati, Cleveland (two), Columbus and Toledo

 - Automotive distribution centers in Cincinnati (Cementdale), Warren (Lordstown) and Walbridge